21 Jul 2015

-Chikungunya virus: Caribbean and the AmericasOngoing surveillance and updated case report numbers for Chikungunya virus in Caribbean and the Americas
+Chikungunya virus: Caribbean and the AmericasOngoing surveillance on Chikungunya virus in Caribbean and the Americas

 The two main vectors of CHIKV, Aedes aegypti and Aedes albopictus mosquitoes, are distributed throughout the Caribbean and the Americas, so the region is highly susceptible to the introduction and spread of the virus .

-Autochthonous transmission from an imported viraemic chikungunya case, during the summer season in the EU is also possible; the competent vector (Aedes albopictus) is present and the environmental requirements are met during the summer and early autumn in Europe .
+Autochthonous transmission from an imported viraemic chikungunya case during the summer season in the EU is possible, as the competent vector (Aedes albopictus) is present and the environmental requirements are met during the summer and early autumn in Europe .

 In symptomatic illness, there is the sudden onset of fever, headache, myalgia and arthralgia.
 After two to three days, a generalised maculo-papular rash can develop.
 Most cases recover in three to five days.
 However, up to 10% of cases experience arthritis, chronic joint pain and fatigue.